charlesdavydov2010/notes/README.md

 - Today's programming wisdom is to be a lifelong learner and adapt to the ever-changing world of technology.
 This means staying up-to-date with the latest programming languages, frameworks, and tools, as well as understanding the principles of software development and design.
 By constantly learning and improving your skills, you will become a more valuable asset to your team or organization.

 Remember that programming is a collaborative effort, so be willing to work with others and share your knowledge.
 When faced with a problem, don't be afraid to ask for help or seek out resources to solve it.
 Additionally, always keep an eye out for potential security vulnerabilities or performance issues in your code, which can lead to more efficient and secure solutions.

+# 2024-02-06
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, readable, and maintainable code first; optimize only when necessary and after profiling.
+Remember that clarity and simplicity often lead to better performance in the long run."

+In essence, this quote highlights the importance of avoiding unnecessary optimization during the initial stages of development.
+It suggests that a programmer should concentrate on getting the functionality right and ensuring the codebase is comprehensible before trying to improve its speed or efficiency.
+Over-optimization without data-driven insights can lead to complex, hard-to-maintain code which might not even address the actual bottlenecks.